About Apple Mail

 You should see the database file for your Apple Mail account, which will be named something like “Envelope Index”.

-All version of apple mail
+All versions of apple mail

 There is no one single version of Apple Mail.
 The version of Apple Mail that is installed on a device depends on the version of the Apple operating system that is installed on the device.
 For example, the version of Apple Mail installed on a device running macOS Big Sur is different than the version of Apple Mail installed on a device running macOS Mojave.